 Terriers are small hunting dogs, renowned for being agile and clever.
 They are used to chase down small games like rodents and rabbits.
 When they were first bred, terriers were used to chase and kill rats that plagued households and farmlands.

-Pit bulls were first recorded during the 1800’s in the United Kingdom.
+Pit bulls were first recorded during the 19th century (1800’s) in the United Kingdom.
 The dog was specially bred by crossing terriers and Old English bull dogs, for fighting and bull-baiting.

 Bull-baiting was a cruel game, where two or more pit bulls were made to harass and bait angry bulls, until either party collapsed or died.
 After the passing of the Cruelty to Animals Act, this horrifying practice was outlawed by the British Parliament in 1835.